 Research suggests that this group of illnesses are the result of a number of different subgroups and imbalances, with each person having a unique picture of what is going on for them.

 The OHC psychology team specialise in helping you get your body into the optimum state to support making the changes you want to make.
 This can range from techniques to calming the nervous system, to working on underlying emotional patterns to learning to listen to your body.

 Is there any evidence that the OHC approach helps people?

 Yes there is.
 Every case is different, and we very strongly believe in understanding each person as an individual.
 Initially, we relied on customer feedback and studying individual case studies (many of which you can read on the site).
 More recently, we have been conducting research studies on our approach, and you can read some of the findings here.

 We offer three different treatment options through our psychology department.

 Individual Psychology Programme: The “Individual Psychology Programme” lasts around three months (although there is flexibility for patients to adjust this as appropriate), and serves as the best possible kick-start to treatment on the psychology side for patients unable to attend the clinic or a 90 Day Reset Programme.
 Please click here for full details.

-Ad hoc sessions: These take place at the clinic at our North London Training Centre or by telephone or Skype.
+Ad hoc sessions: These take place online.
 Initial sessions are usually 1 ½ hours, and follow ups an hour.
 Please click here for full details.